 9. Acai bowls can be eaten for breakfast and I’m totally on board with it.

 10. When I shoe shop, I’m at the age where I will sacrifice “cuteness” for comfort.
 Yep, you will definitely see me browsing the “old lady shoe section” It started when my mom recommended I try memory foam sketchers for my backpacking trip.
 2 memory foam sneakers and 1 month of non-stop walking, and I was praising my mom for her brilliant idea.
 Now, I head straight for the memory foam haha..

-11. This girl who use to pack a massive suitcase for an over night stay, can actually carry her belongings on her back for an entire month.
+11. This girl who used to pack a massive suitcase for an overnight stay can actually carry her belongings on her back for an entire month.

 12. I’m an introvert who never wants to hurt peoples feelings so I often found myself making excuses for why I couldn’t attend a particular outing.
 This year I learned it’s ok to say no to things that don’t bring me joy and to be honest with others about the reason why.

 13. I further learned that music can transport me back to a particular place in time.
 Each time I travel, I dedicate a song to that destination.
-I throw on head phones and listen to that song and/or songs while I explore the streets of that city.
+I throw on headphones and listen to that song and/or songs while I explore the streets of that city.
 Once I’m home, I will play that song when I need a little pick me up.
-An unexpected play on the radio, and I’m jammin in my car like never before.
+An unexpected play on the radio, and I’m jamming in my car like never before.

 15. I have always been miss independent, almost to a fault, but have learned that it’s ok to ask for help.
 People aren’t mind readers who automatically know what we need but most are willing to help and make things easier for us, all you need to do is reach out and ask.

 16. This year I learned to embrace old passions as well as explore new ones.
 Travel, photography and this blog, are all passions that I look forward to exploring more as the years progress.